Kale-Ko/Emotecraft-Wiki/pages/en/home.md

 Welcome to the home of the official Emotecraft wiki.

-Check out the left sidebar to see how to install and use the mod.
+Check out the sidebar to see how to install and use the mod.
 You can also see how to create custom emotes.